zanminkian/git-validator/packages/eslint-config/README.md

 - Based on [standard.js](https://github.com/standard/standard), but introduced more powerful rules to forbid stupid codes.
 - One-line of config.
 - Work well with Prettier without conflicts.
-- Designed to work with TypeScript, NestJS and React out-of-box.
 - Modern.
 ESM first.
+- Ignore files in `.gitignore`.
+- Designed to work with TypeScript, NestJS and React out-of-box.

 ## Usage